VikramJaiswal1202/Micromouse-sim-Algo/mms-cpp-master/README.md

-# mms-c
+# mms-cpp

-Write a Micromouse maze-solving algorithm in C.
+Write a Micromouse maze-solving algorithm in C++.

 For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.